A bag of tricks for developing with Elm.

-By default, the only thing this package does is parse your project's source files to extract information, and download documentation of 3rd-party Elm packages.
-You have to manually enable the features that you need.
+This package parses your projects' source files to extract information, and downloads documentation of 3rd-party Elm packages.
 The downloaded documentation files will be saved to the path set in

 Cache Directory is blank, a temporary directory will be used.
 Take note that most operating systems delete temporary directories at bootup or at regular intervals.

 This provides suggestions for imports, project symbols, and 3rd-party package symbols.

 Enable autocompleteof the language-elm package to prevent duplicate suggestions.

 Enable Global Autocompleteif you want to include unimported project symbols.

 You can check